-A minimum 30 hours of upper level (3000-4000) coursework is required for the Bachelor of General Studies Degree.
+A minimum 30 hours of upper level (3000-4000) coursework is required for the Bachelor of Multidisciplinary Studies Degree.

 Check the catalog to verify any course prerequisites.
 Students should also note that not all courses are taught each semester.
 If a specific course is needed, students should verify the course offering with the department.